bpaauwe/AmbientWeatherNS/README.md

 # Release Notes

+- 0.1.9 12/27/2019
+   - Enable solar radiation reporting if it exists in the data.
 - 0.1.8 11/30/2019
    - Check for barometric pressure before trying to calculate trend.
    - Change missing entries from error to warning.